 Josh Mathews uses an awl to point to the fossil.
 In the dirt, it can be hard to spot.
-Look for the round shape.
+Look for a round shape.

 Josh Mathews holds the fossil in his hand.
-While it still has dirt on the fossil, it is ready to place in the collection bag for sorting back camp.
+While it still has dirt on the fossil, it is ready to be placed in the collection bag for sorting back camp.

-The awl it is pointing to the partly buried jaw bone in the dirt
+The awl is pointing to the partly buried jaw bone in the dirt.

 After carefully moving the bone away from the dirt, Josh shows the jaw in his hand.
 Notice the tiny teeth!
 It is ready for the collection bag.

-One of the most common finds are fish scales.
-Their dark, shiny appearance can be easy to spot compared to the lighter soil.
+One of the most common finds is fish scales.
+Their dark, shiny appearance is easier to spot than lighter soil.

 After carefully removing the palatal bone from the dirt, Josh holds the fossil in his hands to show size.

 In the dirt, they can be difficult to spot!
 Look for the puckered outer shell as a good indication it is a scoot of a turtle or maybe a croc!

 Turtle Shell Fragment

 Josh uses the awl to remove dirt around the shell fragment carefully.
 The fragment can then be placed in a collection bag and brought back to camp for sorting.